-This chapter describes the advantages and key features of the Oracle9i object-relational model.
+This chapter describes the advantages and key features of the Oracle object-relational model.
 The chapter contains these topics:

-- About Oracle Objects and Object Types
+- About Oracle Objects

 - Advantages of Objects

 - Key Features of the Object-Relational Model

-About Oracle Objects and Object Types
+About Oracle Objects

-Oracle object types are user-defined data types that make it possible to model complex real-world entities such as customers and purchase orders as unitary entities-"objects"-in the database.
+Oracle object types are user-defined types that make it possible to model real-world entities such as customers and purchase orders as objects in the database.

-Oracle object technology is a layer of abstraction built on Oracle's relational technology.
+Oracle object technology is a layer of abstraction built on Oracle relational technology.
 New object types can be created from any built-in database types and any previously created object types, object references, and collection types.
 Metadata for user-defined types is stored in a schema that is available to SQL, PL/SQL, Java, and other published interfaces.

 Object types and related object-oriented features such as variable-length arrays and nested tables provide higher-level ways to organize and access data in the database.
-Underneath the object layer, data is still stored in columns and tables, but you are able to work with the data in terms of the real-world entities-customers and purchase orders, for example-that make the data meaningful.
+Underneath the object layer, data is still stored in columns and tables, but you are able to work with the data in terms of the real-world entities, such as customers and purchase orders, that make the data meaningful.
 Instead of thinking in terms of columns and tables when you query the database, you can simply select a customer.
-Objects help you see the forest as well as the trees.

 Internally, statements about objects are still basically statements about relational tables and columns, and you can continue to work with relational data types and store data in relational tables as before.
 But now you have the option to take advantage of object-oriented features too.
 You can begin to use object-oriented features while continuing to work with most of your data relationally, or you can go over to an object-oriented approach entirely.
-For instance, you can define some object data types and store the objects in columns in relational tables.
+For instance, you can define some object data types and store the objects in columns in relational tables, which enables you to extend the system built-in types with user-defined ones.
 You can also create object views of existing relational data to represent and access this data according to an object model.
 Or you can store object data in object tables, where each row is an object.